 Small Enterprise Co-operative Placement Assistance Program (SECPAP)

-Important note: At this time applications and claims cannot be accepted by fax.
-Please email all SECPAP related documents to firstname.lastname@example.org or via your co-op office contact.
+Important note: Applications and claims cannot be accepted by fax.
+Please email all SECPAP related documents to email@example.com or via your co-op office contact.
 All SECPAP documents are now in fillable pdf format and can be found here.

 SECPAP is funded by the Government of Newfoundland and Labrador's Department of Immigration, Skills, and Labour and is administered by the Co-operative Education Services Centre (CESC).